Table of contents

 - With the mixer running on low, gradually add the dry ingredients, alternating with the buttermilk mixture.
 Stop the mixer occasionally to scrape down the sides of the bowl.

 - Pour the batter into the prepared pan, and smooth out evenly with a spatula.
 Bake the cake for 28-30 minutes or until a toothpick inserted comes out clean and relatively crumb-free.
-Remove cake from oven and let cool completely to room temperature.
+Allow the cake to cool completely before frosting.